WRITING YOUR SCREENPLAY: THE END (AKA LAST PAGES)

 If you read the draft of My Best Friend’s Wedding that exists out there on the web, you’ll see on the page that the ending is more or less there, but it doesn’t possess quite the same magic that it does in the final film.
 The idea is there, but it hasn’t been totally realized yet.

-That’s the sentiment we’d like to leave you with here at the end of WRITING YOUR SCREENPLAY WHILE SOCIAL DISTANCING.
+That’s the sentiment we’d like to leave you with here at the end of this WRITING YOUR SCREENPLAY series.

 A screenplay is a blueprint, a map, a guidebook — often with a destination in mind, but as you move along towards that destination, the feeling might evolve.
 At its most transcendent, writing is about that very evolution and learning.
 Embrace it!